Polar vortex is circulation of strong, upper-level winds that normally surround the North Pole

 What is a polar vortex?
 What distinguishes it?

 The upper-level winds that make up the polar vortex change in intensity from time to time.
 When those winds decrease significantly, it can allow the vortex to become distorted, and the result is a jet stream that plunges deep into southern latitudes, bringing the cold, dense Arctic air spilling down with it.
-This oscillation is known as the Arctic Oscillation and it can switch from a positive phase to negative phase a few times per year.
-This oscillation – namely the negative phase where the polar winds are weaker – tends to lead to major cold air outbreaks in one or more regions of the planet.

 Where on Earth can this happen?

 The polar vortex can lead to major cold air outbreaks in any portion of the Northern Hemisphere – North America, Europe and Asia.
-This will lead to cold snaps in multiple locations, though not always.

 How dangerous is a polar vortex distortion as compared to a tornado or hurricane?